Arcensoth/language-mcfunction/README.md

 ## Configure
 ### Version-agnostic grammar
+This is a generic "version-agnostic" grammar that does not target any particular version of Minecraft.
+As a result it may not be as accurate as version-specific grammars, however it will continue to work for multiple versions of the game.

 The version-agnostic `mcfunction` language should be active by default.
 It provides a decent fallback for otherwise unsupported versions of Minecraft.
 In order to do this, it must not assume any particular version.
 Because it cannot assume a version, it cannot provide context-sensitive highlighting.

+In the future, the [version-specific grammars](#version-specific-grammars) will be preferred when available.

 ### Version-specific grammars
+> **The version-specific grammars are currently under heavy development.** These grammars are incomplete and experimental.
+They do not yet support the same feature set as the [version-agnostic grammar](#version-agnostic-grammar).
+Please only use these grammars if you intend to contribute in some form, such as pull requests, bug reports, or general feedback.

 The version-specific grammars are partially generated based on Minecraft's generated data, which is available for Minecraft versions 1.13 and higher.
 They have context-sensitive highlighting and command validation comparable to the in-game command bar.

-**Be aware that the version-specific grammars are currently under heavy development.** They are incomplete and experimental.
-They do not yet support the same feature set as the version-agnostic grammar.

 #### VSCode
 You can easily choose which version of mcfunction to use by changing the `.mcfunction` extension association in your workspace settings: